person wearing a safety vest, hard hat with a head lamp attached, a face mask and gloves while using equipment for underground analysis

 Education, Training and Skills

-• A bachelor's degree in geological engineering or in a related discipline is required
+• Complete a bachelor's degree in geological engineering or in a related discipline such as civil (geotechnical) engineering

 Education programs in B.C.